 The result of each background check is reinforced through the use of color.
-Transact Workspaces supports a set of standard colors that can be associated with various results or states.
+Journey Workspaces supports a set of standard colors that can be associated with various results or states.
 Here are the available colors and some suggestions for how they might be used.

 Some background checks have additional information associated with them which can be useful to understand how the result was determined.
 The availability of additional information is indicated by a Detail Link to the right of the result; click the link to view the additional information.

 The Background Checks card is highly configurable.
 The specific background checks displayed on this card are configured by a Journey platform developer and cannot be changed by a Workspaces user.

 The Application Info card displays key application information that you are likely to need as well as a timeline of previous tasks with accompanying notes.